quattor/quattor.github.com/_aquilon/zz-contributing.md

 *Warning: executing the command above will overwrite the previous `commit-msg` hook, if any.*

-A commit message should typically look like:
+Once the commit hook is installed, just enter your commit message as usual.
+During the commit operation, the `Change-Id` line will be added by the hook.
+If looking at commit message with `git log`, it should typically look like:

 ```
 Short summary of the change